 Has the design used imagery efficiently?

-Image files make up the majority of file size on most web interfaces, and so using images efficiently is one of the best strategies to reduce file sizes and energy use.
+Image files make up the majority of file size on most web interfaces, and so using images efficiently is one of the best strategies to reduce page weight and energy use.
 It also helps improve web performance.

 Ensure that all images have a justifiable purpose.
 Size images as small as possible to achieve your objectives and see if you can achieve similar visual impact with alternatives such as SVG graphics and CSS styles.
 Also, consider the images themselves—detail and color contribute to image file size, so use simpler imagery, shallow depth of field and reduced color palettes such as black and white photography.